thanghn90/qpaeq_fix_enhanced/README.md

 ![alt text](https://github.com/thanghn90/qpaeq_fix_enhanced/blob/main/qpaeq_fixed_enhanced.png)
 - Added a dB-gain label to each slider
 - Increase default slider height to make the sliders longer
-- Change the slider ranges to be between -30dB and +30dB
+- Change the slider ranges to be between -30dB and +30dB, with 0.5dB increment.

 # Instruction
 Very simple: just download the qpaeq from this repositories (under the correct version directory) and replace it under your /usr/bin/ using sudo.
 You may need to change file permission to executable afterward: